Alabama Trucking Jobs

 You will also need to maintain DOT records, which follows federal guidelines.
 You cannot work more than 60 hours in a 7-day period or 70 hours in an 8-day period.
 Your week can reset at any time as long as you have had 34 consecutive hours off-duty.

-There are many great trucking jobs in Alabama.
-Some have you driving in the state and others have you driving out of the state.
+There are a number of trucking jobs in Alabama.
+Some have you driving locally or regionally, while others have you driving over the road (OTR) out of state.
 Regardless of the job you choose to apply for, determine what the benefits are and if it’s the right industry for you.

 View a list of CDL schools in Alabama that will train you for a great new trucking job.